loyalwolf/Jellyfin-Artwork-Generator/README.md

 ## 🤝 Contributing

 Contributions, suggestions, and bug reports are welcome.
-Open an issue.
+Open an issue or submit a pull request.

 ---